 Locate study facilities that will be conducive to concentrated study.
-Factors which you should consider include
+Factors that you should consider include

 - 1. Noise distraction

 - 2. Interruptions

 - 3. Lighting

-- 4. Availability (e.g., a local library is not available at 5:00 a.m.)
+- 4. Availability (e.g., a local library is not available at 5:00 A.M.)

 - 5. Accessibility (e.g., your kitchen table vs. your local library)

 - 6. Desk or table space